What You Need to Know About

 Option 3: Have a nice long breakfast, particularly if you're doing a character breakfast like Chef Mickey's or Topolinos.
 This is best done on a rest day.
 I like to book them on my checkout day as a good way to say "goodbye, Disney!"

-Please also make sure you have a credit card on file under”My Profile - Payment Method” in your MDE app - there is no fee to book dining reservations (except for select reservations like Cinderella's Royal Table - I will let you know if you choose a reservation with a booking fee) - but there must be a card on file to make dining reservations.
+Please also make sure you have a credit card on file under”My Profile - Payment Method” in your Disney app.
+There is no fee to book dining reservations (except for select reservations like Cinderella's Royal Table - I will let you know if you choose a reservation with a booking fee) but there must be a card on file to make dining reservations.

 I may need to split you into multiple reservations if you have a large party.
 I will make them as close together as possible.
 When you check in at the restaurant, you can ask to be seated together, and Disney will do their best to accommodate.